 Manual Exchange to Office 365 migration methods consume a lot of time and effort.
 Only technically adept Exchange administrators can perform such migrations.
 Also, chances of errors cannot be avoided.
-That is why automated tools like Kernel Migrator for Exchange are important in Exchange to Office 365 migrations.
+That is why automated tools like Exchange Migrator are important in Exchange to Office 365 migrations.

-Automated Exchange to Office 365 Migration Using Kernel Migrator for Exchange
+Automated Exchange to Office 365 Migration Using Exchange Migrator

-In Kernel Migrator for Exchange, all migration-related tasks are created as Jobs and are executed at the desired time.
+In the tool, all migration-related tasks are created as Jobs and are executed at the desired time.
 To perform Exchange to Office 365 migration, you have to create a Project first.
 Then mailbox and public folder migration jobs are created inside this Project.

 Steps of Exchange to Office 365 mailbox migration